ankidroid/Anki-Android/FAQ.md

 ### How can I add pictures and sounds to my deck?
 See the [Media section](FAQ#media) below.

-### How can I use custom fonts?
-See the [AnkiDroid manual](http://ankidroid.org/manual.html#customFonts) for the new method of adding fonts.

-The [[old method of using custom fonts|AnkiDroid-1.x-custom-fonts]] from AnkiDroid 1.x is no longer officially suppported because it is not robust, however it does generally still work, and users who wish to use it may continue to do so.

 ### How can I use selective study, e.g. to review certain chapters of a textbook?
 The easiest way is to organize your material into subdecks using the browser in [Anki Desktop](FAQ#do-i-need-anki-desktop-too).
 You can create a new subdeck in AnkiDroid by clicking "create deck" then using the syntax "PARENTDECKNAME::NEWSUBDECKNAME", or alternatively create the deck on Anki Desktop and drag and drop it onto an existing deck.